Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Based on the programs (TSS/processing site), Output files are stored in ``$ANNOgesic/output/TSS/optimized_TSSpredator`` or ``$ANNOgesic/output/processing_site/optimized_TSSpredator``.
-Two output files are following:
+Two output files are as following:

 **stat_$STRAIN.csv:** Stores the information of every run.
 The first column is the number of run.
 The second column is the parameter set. ``he`` represents height; ``rh`` represents